jacksund/simmate/docs/full_guides/workflows/s3_workflows.md

 ----------------------------------------------------------------------

-## S3Workflows for common Calculators
+## S3Workflows for common programs

 For programs that are commonly used in material science, you should also read through their guides in the "Third-party Software" section.
 If your program is